mwangox/stookv/README.md

 - Postgres
 - Memory

 Storage type is specified in the configuration file under key `storage_type`.
-In case if storage type is not specified explicit it will default to `memory`.
+In case the storage type is not specified explicitly it will default to `memory`.
-If you want to add your own storage implementation that is not available in the list above, just implement the [store](./internal/store/store.go) interface and add it accordingly.
+If you want to add your storage implementation that is not available in the list above, just implement the [store](./internal/store/store.go) interface and add it accordingly.

 ### Available StooKV SDKs
 You can use `StooKV` without use of these SDKs by simply calling the REST or gRPC APIs using any tool of your choice.
-But you don't want to bother with underlying low level implementations, you can use any of these based on your preferred language:
+If you don't want to bother with the underlying low-level implementations, you can use any of these based on your preferred language:

 - Go: [stogo](https://github.com/mwangox/stogo)
 - Java: [stoja](https://github.com/mwangox/stoja)
 - Rust: [storus](https://github.com/mwangox/stogo)
 - Spring Boot Starter: [stoja-spring-boot-starter](https://github.com/mwangox/stoja-spring-boot-starter) (Java framework)

-**NOTE**: For those who want to implement their own SDK(s), I recommend to use gRPC APIs instead of REST APIs due to its associated benefits.
-All the SDKs mentioned above use gRPC APIs to interact with `stookv` instance.
+For those who want to implement their own SDK(s), I recommend using gRPC APIs instead of REST APIs due to their associated benefits.
+All the SDKs mentioned above use gRPC APIs to interact with the `stookv` instance.
+Please visit the respective repository for more details on the SDK usage. n

 ### Secrets Encryption
 `StooKV` supports encryption of values if one needs to store configurations that should not be plain/visible like passwords, tokens, auth keys etc.
 Stookv is using **AES** with **GCM** mode to encrypt values.
 To use this feature, firstly, you need to set encryption key `encrypt_key` in the configuration file.
-The key length should be either of `128`, `192` or `256` bits.
-Then you can use any of your preferred API to set your secrets.
+The key length should be either `128`, `192`, or `256` bits.
+Then you can use any of your preferred APIs to set your secrets.
-Also, one can opt to use manual encryption or decryption REST APIs endpoints as:
+Also, one can opt to use manual encryption or decryption REST API endpoints as:
 ###### Encrypt
 ```shell
 curl -X POST --location "http://localhost:9098/stoo-kv/encrypt" \